foundry-rs/starknet-foundry/docs/src/appendix/scarb-toml.md

 ```

 ### `[[target.starknet-contract]]`
 Scarb supports registering targets that are handled by Scarb extensions.
 Such targets are called external.
 All fields are optional.

-See more about [targets](https://docs.swmansion.com/scarb/docs/reference/targets.html) in scarb docs.
+See more about [targets](https://docs.swmansion.com/scarb/docs/reference/targets.html) in Scarb documentation.

 ```toml
 [[target.starknet-contract]]